 There may be a few hard and fast parental rules that are not up for discussion.
+Parents should set up some screen limits.
 That’s as it should be.
 In my house, phones are always checked in for the night.
 This is not a popular rule, but it’s a hill I’m willing to die on.

 Since Audrey is focused on gaining more freedom, building incentives into the rules can help her get there.
 Identify a few key areas for improvement—say, maintaining or improving her grades, doing chores without being nagged, or prioritizing sleep—and let her earn the right to have less parental oversight and fewer limits.